 Programmable Coolant Nozzles are great, but they can’t guarantee the coolant goes to the optimal place every time.
 Some places are just not accessible, for one thing.
 Consider the bottom of a deep hole you’re trying to drill.
 No way to aim the nozzle there–it’s below the surface of the material and there is no access.
 Or is there?

-Through Spindle Coolant (abbreviated TSC) gains access by feeding coolant through your spindle like the name says, and from there is can exit via passages inside the tool.
+Through Spindle Coolant (abbreviated TSC) gains access by feeding coolant through your spindle like the name says, and from there it can exit via passages inside the tool.
 You really can have a nozzle built into the bottom of your drill bit, for example:

 Through Spindle Coolant: Like a Nozzle in your tool’s tip.
 (Image courtesy of MC Machinery Systems)